iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 His platform consists of:

 - A user-friendly interface for users.
-- A backend that uses an easy-to-install SDK provided by iExec.
+- A DataProtector SDK that's easy to integrate into any application.
-- Thanks to this SDK, end users can protect their data, manage access, and process it seamlessly.
+- Thanks to DataProtector, end users can protect their data, manage access, and process it seamlessly.

 ### 2. Meet Alice: the dApp user 👩‍💼